isomerpages/moe-peihwaprespri/index.md

           announcement: "Join us in our P1 Orientation Programme on 7 November, Thursday.
             Objective: To share useful information to help your child/ward to transit into Primary 1 next year.
-More details of the Orientation Programme will be shared with you via Parents Gateway in October"
+More details of the Orientation Programme will be shared with you via Parents Gateway in October."
           link_text: ""
           link_url: ""
 ---